econ-ark/HARK/README.md

 repository at the time of the beta release, categorized for convenience.

 Documentation files:
-- README.txt
-    The file you are currently reading.
+* README.txt: The file you are currently reading.
-- Documentation/HARKdoc.pdf
-    A mini-user guide produced for a December 2015 workshop on HARK, unofficially representing the alpha version.
+* Documentation/HARKdoc.pdf: A mini-user guide produced for a December 2015 workshop on HARK, unofficially representing the alpha version.
 Somewhat out of date.
-- Documentation/HARKmanual.pdf
-    A user guide for HARK, written for the beta release at CEF 2016 in Bordeaux.
+* Documentation/HARKmanual.pdf: A user guide for HARK, written for the beta release at CEF 2016 in Bordeaux.
 Should contain 90% fewer lies relative to HARKdoc.pdf.
-- Documentation/HARKmanual.tex
-    LaTeX source for the user guide.
+* Documentation/HARKmanual.tex: LaTeX source for the user guide.
 Open source code probably requires an open source manual as well.
+* Documentation/ConsumptionSavingModels.pdf: Mathematical descriptions of the various consumption-saving models in HARK and how they map into the code.
+* Documentation/ConsumptionSavingModels.tex: LaTeX source for the "models" writeup.

 Tool modules:
 - HARKcore.py